 Taparoto Te Rerehau Nicholson Dip Wh, Dip Alt, BEd

 Tainui, Te Arawa, Mataatua Aotea me Takitimu

-Married to his wife of 40 years, Nuki Margaret nee Royal, they have one child, Ngaone Chantal who, with her husband, have two children, the centre of their universe when it comes to whānau.
+Taparoto and is wife of 43+ years, Nuki Margaret nee Royal, have one child, Ngaone Chantal who, with her husband, have two children, the centre of their universe when it comes to whānau.